-The companies which payout regular dividend to its investors.
-The only concern of a few bluechip companies will be overvalued.
+The companies which pay out regular dividends to its investors.
+The only concern of a few blue-chip companies will be overvalued.

-There are only a few actively managed large-cap funds, which has outperformed the Nifty 50 Index.
-These two funds have been outstanding from Nifty 50 for the last 1,2,3,5 years and from inception.
+There are only a few actively managed large-cap funds, which have outperformed the Nifty 50 Index.
+These two funds have been outstanding from Nifty 50 for the last 1,2,3,5 year and from inception.

 AXIS BLUECHIP FUND AND ICICI BLUECHIP FUNDS:

 Both the funds were launched in 2012 December.
 Both the funds have demonstrated in performing over the benchmark index.

 Both Axis and ICICI bluechip funds have the majority of equity exposure and few cash instruments.

 ICICI bluechip funds can be started by investing Rs.
 100 minimum as SIP (Systematic investment plan).
 The expense ratio is about 1.1%, which is comparatively higher when compared to the Axis blue chip fund.

 Axis bluechip fund can be started by investing Rs.
 500 minimum as SIP.
 The expense ratio is only 0.51%, which is half of the ICICI blue chip fund.

 The total holding of Axis and ICICI funds are 33 and 70 securities respectively.

 The current P/B ratio of the Axis bluechip fund is 4.87 and ICICI bluechip fund is 2.24